auth0-sandbox/auth0-application-development/module02-instructions.md

 1. Close the .env file to keep it from being confused with the .env file opened in the next step.

-1. In the VS Code Explorer panel find the API folder and right-click on *.env*.
+1. In the VS Code Explorer panel find the "Module 02/API" folder and right-click on *.env*.
 Choose the *Open to the Side* option.
-Notice that the *AUDIENCE, ISSUER, JWKS_URI, PRIVATE_KEY_PATH*, and *CERTIFICATE_PATH* are not set.
+Notice that the *AUDIENCE, ISSUER,* and *JWKS_URI* are not set.

 1. In the Auth0 tenant use the sidebar to navigate to *Applications &rarr; Applications* and choose the *ACME Financial Management* application.